Drug Utilization Review Requirements

 Monitoring of antipsychotic medications used by children

-MCPs (and applicable entities) are required to have a process to monitor and manage appropriate use of all psychiatric drugs to include antipsychotics, mood stabilizers and anti-depressant medications for all children under age 18 and all foster children.
+The plan and applicable entities are required to have a process to monitor and manage appropriate use of all psychiatric drugs to include antipsychotics, mood stabilizers and anti-depressant medications for all children under age 18 and all foster children.
 Based on the DUR program monitoring findings, the DUR program must have a process to address and improve concerning findings.

 Identification of fraud, waste and abuse